CVT-Cardiac Sonography: Associate in Science (AS) (3530)

 What is HACC’s program like?

-Our program prepares you to enter the workforce as a cardiac sonographer.
-Cardiac sonographers use ultrasound waves to produce, record and evaluate ultrasound images of the heart, large vessels and surrounding anatomy in order to help make a diagnosis.
-Today’s cardiac sonographers are proficient in different ultrasound modalities, including M-mode, two-dimensional, Doppler and color Doppler imaging.
+Our program prepares you to enter the workforce as a diagnostic cardiac sonographer.
+Diagnostic cardiac sonographers use high frequency sound waves to produce, record and evaluate ultrasound images of the heart, great vessels and surrounding anatomy.
+Today’s cardiac sonographers must be proficient in different ultrasound modalities, including M-mode, two-dimensional, Doppler and color Doppler imaging.
 Emerging technologies in the field are 3-D, 3-D transesophageal echocardiography and strain rate imaging.
 From our highly trained professors, you will learn these skills and more.

 Our program is selective, which means that you must meet special entry requirements that go beyond your standard admission criteria for HACC.
 Before starting the clinical portion of the program, you must complete the following items at your own expense: